EPCCed/hpcss24/README.md

  There are also OpenMP and (serial) Python versions that you could look at.

-   * How does the scalabilty of the OpenMP code (using threads not processes) compare to MPI?
+   * How does the scalability of the OpenMP code (using threads not processes) compare to MPI?
    * How does using OpenMP limit the ultimate speed of the program compare to MPI?

 ### Thursday AM